honorcoding/itwmedical-products/README.md

 #### 3. Warranty

 In the left sidebar, go to ITW Medical Products > Settings and scroll to the "Warranty" section.
 Enter the warranty text.
-This will display onall products.
+This will display on all products.